Monterrey International Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the East (80°) at 5 kt.
+Winds from the East (100°) at 8 kt.
 Visibility will be excellent at more than 6SM.
-Overcast skies at 2000 feet.
-Marginal VFR conditions - some restrictions for visual flying.
+Skies will be clear.
+Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR